Gagik II of Armenia: Exile years

+Personal life

-Shortly after Gagik was killed, his youngest son David was poisoned by his father-in-law for suspected treachery.
-Gagik's eldest son Hovhannes had married the daughter of Ablgharib, the Byzantine-appointed Orthodox Armenian governor of Tarsus and Mamistra.
-Hovhannes had a son Ashot who was poisoned and his body brought to Pizu.
+Gagik's son David was imprisoned then poisoned by his father-in-law, Ablgharib Artsruni, for suspected treachery.
+Gagik tried in vain to negotiate his son's release with Ablgharib who was the Byzantine-appointed Orthodox Armenian governor of Tarsus and Mamistra.
+His other son, Hovhannes, had a son Ashot who was poisoned by a eunuch and his body brought to Pizu.
 Hovhannes did not survive his son by long, at which time the posterity of the senior male Bagratian line of kings of Armenia was extinct.

+Aftermath

 During the reign of Thoros I of the Armenian Kingdom of Cilicia the death of king Gagik II was avenged by the Armenian forces who took the fortress of Kyzistra and executed the three Byzantines who had killed the last Armenian King of Ani.

 In fiction

 Gagik appears as a character in Ani Betrayed, Bagrat Ayvaziants' novel which chronicles the fall of Ani and the Bagratid line.